 Read our full story.

-Rocketing east across the Pacific Ocean, the second stage LE-5B engine will fire for more than five minutes during this first burn of the mission to place the vehicle into a parking orbit.
+The second stage LE-5B engine will fire for more than eight minutes during this first burn of the mission to place the vehicle into low Earth orbit.

 The ignition sequence of the first stage engine begins 5.2 seconds before liftoff.
-Solid rocket booster ignition occurs at T-zero.
+Solid rocket booster ignitions occurs at T-zero.

 The automatic sequence will begin at T-minus 4 minutes, 30 seconds and computers will pressurize the H-2A's propellant tanks for flight at about T-minus 4 minutes, 20 seconds.

 At about T-minus 3 minutes, the launcher will transition to internal battery power and remove external power.

 Water will be released onto the launch pad deck beginning at T-minus 73 seconds to help suppress sound and acoustics during the ignition and liftoff.
 The vehicle's pyrotechnic and ordnance systems will be armed at T-minus 30 seconds and the rocket's guidance system initializes at T-minus 18 seconds.
 Batteries controlling solid rocket booster ignition are activated at T-minus 15 seconds.

 Sparklers underneath the rocket's main engine ignite at T-minus 11.7 seconds to burn off residual hydrogen that could be an explosive hazard at main engine start.